About

 I'm from Patna, Bihar.
 My father was a bank manager in a rural bank and my mother managed our home, so I grew up around conversations about responsibility, money, and practical decisions.

-Bihar has a way of keeping you grounded — strong traditions, long history, and a quiet emphasis on discipline.
+Bihar has a way of keeping you grounded.
+Strong traditions, long history, a quiet emphasis on discipline.
 Many of my early memories are of simple routines and local festivals, and the idea that progress comes from consistency more than luck.

 What I do now